1000 Magical Miles

 This boat is exactly made for that: to listen to stories, to invent them, to dream.
 And to sail.
 There is room for everyone, comfortably, with no one stepping on each other.

-Everyone comes to find what they are made for: sailing, dreaming, cooking, writing, swimming or fishing.
 So we left Los Angeles, the 5 of us, under a fresh November sun.
 The seals of the marina greeted us, and we started on the sea.
 Next stop, Ensenada.

 All sails out, wind at 15-18 knots, and already the magic was happening.
 Just the sound of the water cracked by the hulls, the slamming of the sails, the ropes running in the slides.
 The captain, peaceful at the helm.
 A few pelicans flying over us, a school of dolphins surrounding us, then just the wind in the sails again.